 These pain points, such as cyber threats, hacks and thefts, make for solid long-term investing if you can recognize the coming structural shift and ripple effects that may take several years to realize.
 In hindsight, mobile technology was a no brainer, but what’s key is separating long-term potential from the hype machine that is CNBC, Fox Business and others.
 As cyber attacks become more pervasive, I see cybersecurity stocks generating big profits in the coming years.

 What’s a short-term opportunity?
-One of the better examples of a short-term opportunity has been happening around us the last few weeks — the harsh winter temperatures.
-January 2014 has brought with it record-breaking cold weather in many parts of the country, particularly in the Midwest.
-That sustained, bitter cold weather will weigh on the shares of homebuilders, which likely have missed expected building days and delivery dates.
-At the same time, the sustained cold will hit Americans where it hurts most — the wallet — when they get their upcoming heating bills.
+One of the better examples are harsh winter temperatures.
+If temperatures bring record-breaking cold weather in many parts of the country, that weather will weigh on the shares of homebuilders, which likely have missed expected building days and delivery dates.
+At the same time, the sustained cold will hit Americans spending power when they get their upcoming heating bills.
 That pain point makes for a short-term opportunity in utility companies that are experiencing a spike in demand as you and I try to keep warm.
 Because spring will eventually come, there is a relatively short window of opportunity for this trade.